SadhnaPaswan/MOVIE-TICKET-BOOKING/README.md

 📜 License

-This project is built for portfolio and educational purposes.
+This project is developed for portfolio and educational purposes.

+⭐ Support

+If you like this project, consider giving it a ⭐ on GitHub!